codelawcorp/terraform-github-repository/README.md

 Nonetheless, having the opportunity to spin up new projects in seconds and control configurations in a single place is a great advantage.

+- Error: `New branch cannot be the same as the current branch` - When imporing an existing repo with a non-default-branch.
+This is

 ## Contributing 🐙

 See [CONTRIBUTING.md](https://github.com/codelawcorp/terraform-github-repository/tree/prod/.github/CONTRIBUTING.md)